Breastfeeding in Islam: Adult suckling

-The following tradition (hadith) treats both this topic as well as that of radāʿ al-kabīr, or suckling of an adult or breastfeeding an adult and number of sucklings:
+The following tradition (hadith) treats both this topic as well as that of rada al-kabir (رضاع الكبير lit. 'suckling of an adult' or 'breastfeeding an adult') along with the number of sucklings:

 Urwah ibn al-Zubayr reports that the Prophet commanded the wife of Abū Hudhayfa to feed her husband's mawlā [i.e. servant], Sālim, so that he could go on living with them [upon attaining manhood].

 For most jurists (Ibn Hazm being one prominent exception), the bar to marriage was effective only if the nursling was an infant.
 Yet even these allowed that a new relationship resulted between the two; Ibn Rushd, for example, ruled that the woman could now comport herself more freely in front of the nursed adult male, such as appearing before him unveiled.
 The traditionist Muhammad al-Bukhari was forced to resign his position of mufti and leave the city of Bukhara after ruling that two nurslings who suckled from the same farm animal became milk-siblings.